 What’s a facts provider to do?

-One solution is to emerge as the authoritative supply for a selected form of facts.
-Some companies have managed it in healthcare and in other areas — think of QuintilesIMS as a source of pharmaceutical income statistics, Nielsen as the authority on TV viewer habits, and the U.S. Census for information about U.S. Demographics.
-In principle, a healthcare IT company can comply with their lead and attempt to corner the marketplace on facts set.
+One solution is to emerge as the authoritative supply for the form of a selected fact.
+Some companies have managed it in healthcare and other areas — think of QuintilesIMS as a source of pharmaceutical income statistics, Nielsen as the authority on TV viewer habits, and the U.S. Census for information about U.S. Demographics.
+In principle, a healthcare IT company can comply with its lead and attempt to corner the marketplace on facts set.
 But to try this in these days’ panorama is a tall order.
 The identical dynamics we’ve defined — huge access, low costs, low limitations to entry, commoditization of information sets — mean it’s an open question whether or not this strategy can work.

 A better choice is to conform from providing records to supplying insight.

 Companies transferring this route goal to resolve troubles inside a use case, for instance, decision aid.
-They may pay attention to a specific populace consisting of most cancers, diabetes, or Alzheimer’s patients and a specific perception about sickness progression, pain management, or treatment options.
-They address an underlying stakeholder need, inclusive of managing the whole fee of care.
-Clients get what’s absolutely wanted —uncooked records converted to help higher choices.
-And HCIT companies break out of the commodity trap.
+They may pay attention to a specific populace consisting of most cancers, diabetes, or Alzheimer’s patients and a particular perception of sickness progression, pain management, or treatment options.
+They address an underlying stakeholder need, including managing the whole care so patients get what’s wanted —uncooked records converted to help higher choices.
+And HCIT companies have broken out of the commodity trap.